Tom Keneally Centre

 The Tom Keneally Centre is devoted to Australian literature and history, reflecting the synergy between the SMSA and Tom Keneally’s approach to writing and to life; open access to knowledge, continued learning and social change.

-In recent years Keneally and his daughter Meg Keneally have teamed up to write the Monsarrat series which so far includes The Soldier’s Curse (2016), The Unmourned (2017), The Power Game (2018) and The Ink Stain (2019).
+In recent years, Keneally has collaborated with his daughter Meg Keneally on the popular Monsarrat series — a collection of historical mysteries set in 19th-century Australia.
+Titles include The Soldier’s Curse (2016), The Unmourned (2017), The Power Game (2018), and The Ink Stain (2019).